Applications due Dec 14, 2020

-The newly formed Data Science Institute at Stanford University seeks recent Ph.D. scientists, researchers and scholars of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both the methods and theory of data science AND a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.
+Stanford Data Science seeks recent Ph.D.s of exceptional promise for postdoctoral fellow positions in interdisciplinary research with expertise in both Data Science AND its application in a domain of scholarship, like physical, earth, life, or social sciences, humanities and the arts, business, law, medicine, education, or engineering.

-Data Science Post-Doctoral Fellows work both within and at the boundaries between data science methods and the domains of scholarship that utilize data science to discover and create new knowledge.
+The Ram and Vijay Shriram Data Science Fellows work both within and at the boundaries between data science methods and the domains of scholarship that utilize data science to discover and create new knowledge.
 They will lead independent, original research programs with impact in one or more research domains and in one or more methodological domains (computer science, statistics, applied mathematics, etc).

 Ideal candidates will have earned a PhD in either a methods or applied discipline with demonstrated skills and experience in one of the other complementary areas (as examples: a PhD in statistics with applications to physics, or a PhD in biology with extensive use of machine learning).
 Successful candidates will bring a research agenda that can take advantage of the unique intellectual opportunities afforded by Stanford University, and will have experience in working with researchers across different fields.
 Their research results will be published in technical reports, open-source software, peer-reviewed journals as well as presented at scientific conferences.
 Ideal candidates will have experience and interests in building community, teaching and training, and leadership with strong communication skills.